VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 ```

 ## Resetting FRINX ODL to a clean state

+_The ODL distribution directory example_: /home/username/distribution-karaf-3.1.0.frinx

-To 'reset' your distribution to a clean state and delete any features previously installed type the following within your frinx ODL distribution directory (e.g. /home/username/distribution-karaf-3.1.0.frinx)
+To 'reset' your distribution to a clean state and to delete any features previously installed, within your FRINX ODL distribution directory

+...use the following command:
 ```
     rm -rf data/ cache/ journal/ snapshots/
 ```

 ## Setting JAVA_HOME and other variables
-This is done by editing the 'setenv' file in the bin directory within your FRINX ODL Distribution directory.
-Uncomment the relevant line and set the variable as required e.g. to set the location of your Java home directory, uncomment the JAVA_HOME variable and point it to the appropriate folder depending on your Java installation:
+Edit the 'setenv' file in the bin directory within your FRINX ODL Distribution directory.
+Uncomment the relevant line and set the variable as required:

+*E.g. to set the location of your Java home directory, uncomment the JAVA_HOME variable and point it to the appropriate folder depending on your Java installation*:
 ```
     export JAVA_HOME=/opt/jdk1.8.0_151
 ```